POSH

 Step 2 — Make the child safer immediately

-Reduce contact first.
-Stay with the child, pause apps, limit access, and stop further private movement where possible.
+Reduce unsafe contact first.
+Stay with the child, pause risky access, limit private messaging, and stop further movement to hidden apps where possible.

-Step 3 — Do not delete anything yet
+Step 3 — Do not delete anything too early

-Deleting chats, blocking too early, or resetting accounts can destroy important evidence.
+Deleting chats, blocking too early, resetting devices, or removing accounts can destroy important details.

 Deleting too early can remove the only evidence you have.

 Slow the situation down first.
-Preserve what exists before making major account changes.
+Preserve what is safe to preserve before making major account changes.

 You are not trying to make a perfect case file.
 You are trying to stop key details disappearing.